jmrossy/celo-ethers-wrapper/README.md

 `yarn add @celo-tools/celo-ethers-wrapper`

-Note this wrapper has Ethers v5 as a peer dependency.
-Your project must include a dependency on that as well.
+Note this wrapper has Ethers as a peer dependency. **Use celo-ethers-wrapper v1 versions for Ethers V5 and v2 versions for Ethers V6.**

 ## Basic Usage

-Connect to the network by creating a `CeloProvider`, which is based on [JsonRpc-Provider](https://docs.ethers.io/v5/api/providers/jsonrpc-provider/):
+Connect to the network by creating a `CeloProvider`, which is based on [JsonRpc-Provider](https://docs.ethers.org/v6/api/providers/jsonrpc):

 ```js
 import { CeloProvider } from '@celo-tools/celo-ethers-wrapper'